 DEFECTIVE PRODUCT INJURY LAWYER MINNESOTA STATUTE

 Minnesota has strict liability against the manufacturer and seller of a defective product that injures someone in our state.
 When a person is injured by a defective product or equipment, our MN lawyers frequently sue the manufacturer or company responsible.
 If you have been injured by a bad machine or other bad product at home or work, call our MN lawyers for a free consultation.
 Also, check out our defective product page for more information.

 Here is a statute to look at regarding the law in Minnesota about a defective product.
 This statute has to do with giving notice to the seller and manufacturer.
 In addition, it requires them to provide certain information.
 Of course, there are other Minnesota and Federal laws that apply to all defective products and also to specific products.
-If you have been injured, our top MN defective product lawyers will provide you with a free consultation, and answer your questions.
-Most importantly we will make sure your rights are protected.
+If you have been injured, our top defective product lawyers will provide you with a free consultation.
+We will answer your questions and protect your rights.

 604.04 NOTICE OF POSSIBLE CLAIM.

 Subdivision 1.
 Persons receiving notice; timing.

-The attorney for a person who intends to claim damage for or on account of personal injury, death or property damage arising out of the manufacture, sale, use or consumption of a product shall cause to be presented a notice of possible claim stating the time, place and circumstances of events giving rise to the claim and an estimate of compensation or other relief to be sought.
+The attorney for a person who intends to claim damage arising out of the manufacture or sale of a product shall present a notice of possible claim.
+The notice must state the time, place and circumstances of events giving rise to the claim.
+Also, an estimate of compensation or other relief to be sought.
 This notice shall be given within six months of the date of entering into an attorney-client relation with the claimant in regard to the claim.
 Notice shall be given to all persons against whom the claim is likely to be made.